 If you’re a man, and you have hypospadias, how have you been affected?

 Would you be willing to take part in a research project about how men are impacted by hypospadias?
-This study is open between 15 May 2014 and 1 January 2015.
+The closing date of this study has been extended to February 28 2015.

 Participant Information Sheet